ubaldot/defrecs/README.md

 moment we don't see any major benefit is doing so as they model the physical boundary of the MCU.

-However, more than one component may wish to read/write from/to some data connected to the same pin.
-Hence, race conditions may occur.
+However, if more than one component may wish to read/write from/to some data connected to the same pin, then race conditions may occur.
 That shall be handled at the platform level by using e.g. HAL blocking functions or by blocking the task who scheduled the ADC reading until some flag is set to high.